fastmcp-me/redshift-utils-mcp/README.md

 - [ ] Improve Prompt Options
 - [ ] Add support for more credential methods
 - [ ] Add Support for Redshift Serverless

-## Contributing

-Contributions are welcome!
-Please follow these guidelines.

-Find/Report Issues: Check the GitHub Issues page for existing bugs or feature requests.
-Feel free to open a new issue if needed.

-Security is critical when providing database access via an MCP server.
-Please consider the following:

-🔒 **Credentials Management:** This server uses AWS Secrets Manager via the Redshift Data API, which is a more secure approach than storing credentials directly in environment variables or configuration files.
-Ensure your AWS credentials used by Boto3 (via environment, profile, or IAM role) are managed securely and have the minimum necessary permissions.
-Never commit your AWS credentials or `.env` files containing secrets to version control.

-🛡️ **Principle of Least Privilege:** Configure the Redshift user whose credentials are in AWS Secrets Manager with the minimum permissions required for the server's intended functionality.
-For example, if only read access is needed, grant only `CONNECT` and `SELECT` privileges on the necessary schemas/tables and `SELECT` on the required system views.
-Avoid using highly privileged users like `admin` or the cluster superuser.

-For guidance on creating restricted Redshift users and managing permissions, refer to the official (https://docs.aws.amazon.com/redshift/latest/mgmt/security.html).

-## License

-This project is licensed under the MIT License.
-See the (LICENSE) file for details.

 ## References